http4k/www/src/website/content/ecosystem/ai/reference/azure/index.md

 dependencies {
     {{< http4k_bom >}}

-    // for the AnthropicAI LLM client
+    // for the Universal LLM adapter (uses the OpenAI fake) implementation("org.http4k:http4k-ai-llm-azure")
-    implementation("org.http4k:http4k-ai-llm-azure")
+    implementation("org.http4k:http4k-connect-openai-fake")

     // for the low-level Azure API client implementation("org.http4k:http4k-connect-ai-azure")

-    // for the FakeAzure server
     implementation("org.http4k:http4k-connect-ai-azure-fake")
 }
 ```

 The http4k-ai AzureAI integration provides:

+- Universal LLM adapter for AzureAI and AzureGitHubModels
 - Low-level AzureAI API Client
-- Compatibility with GitHubModels for testing, so you can use a GitHubToken instead of a deployed Azure model.
+- Compatibility with GitHubModels for testing, so you can use a GitHub ApiKey instead of a deployed Azure model.
 Note that some endpoints are not available in GitHubModels APIs.
 - FakeAzureAI server which can be used as testing harness for the API Client

+## Universal LLM adapter

+The Universal LLM adapter converts the http4k LLM interface into the underlying API, allowing you to swap out providers without changing your application code.

+{{< kotlin file="universal_adapter.kt" >}}

-## AzureAI API connector
+## Low-level API Client

 The AzureAI connector provides the following Actions: